lipupini/lipupini/collection/README.md

-In the `collection` root folder are folders named with an ActivityPub identifier.
+In the `collection` root folder are subfolders that become the names of collections.

-The identifier folders contain files of various mime types or other organizational folders.
+Liputini will attempt to serve any non-hidden files in these directories.
+If you drop a new video file into a collection folder, Liputini will show it in the collection _if it knows how_.

 Within an identifier folder is a `.lipupini` folder.
-This folder should have all the necessary data to configure an entire account by dropping it into the filesystem.
+This folder should have all the necessary data to configure an entire account just by dropping it into the filesystem.

 Within the `.lipupini` folder is a JSON file `.files.json` containing information about each file and the order in which they should be displayed.
+If a filename matches an entry, the data from that entry will be used when loading the file.

 For example, the JSON might look like this: